If you ever have the vertical line on laptop screen issue, don’t worry. It’s often quite easy to fix…

-Vertical Lines on Laptop Screen in Windows 10/8/7 [SOLVED]
+3 Fixes for Vertical Lines on Laptop Screen

-All the fixes below work in Windows 10, 8 and 7.
-You may not have to try all of them; just work your way down the list until your laptop screen displays without any glitches again.
+All the fixes below work in Windows 10, 8.1 and 7.
+You may not have to try all of them; just work your way down the list until the vertical lines problem is resolved.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 - Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 - You can upgrade to the Pro version and click Update All to automatically download and install the correct version of ALL the drivers that are missing or out of date on your system.

 You can also click Update to do it for free if you like, but it’s partly manual.